 Using the calculations given above I ran a short cross market test over 2 indicators: The 9-day RSI and the 9-day Stochastic.
 Both are tested for the signal quality in the oversold area from 0 to 30.
 Data from 2000-2019 has been used.

-Also the spread between the annualised indicator return and the average market return is important.
+Also the spread between the annualized indicator return and the average market return is important.
 As it can be seen, all four markets had about the same average yearly buy&hold return since 2000 (5-6%).
-The spread between the annualised indicator return and the average market return is the key number in this scan.
+The spread between the annualized indicator return and the average market return is the key number in this scan.
 It defines the absolute edge the indicator offers in a specific market for a long only investor.
 The scan also shows RSI with Nasdaq or S&P as the best combination for buying in the oversold area.

 Separating the quality of the indicator signal from the number of occurrences makes it easy to compare technical indicators and settings.
 Showing the spread between average market returns and the returns after an indicator signal has occurred enables you to find the best indicator-market combinations.